marcanpilami/mongodb-collector/doc/INSTALL.md

 yum install mongodb-collector-${verion}-1.el7.x86_64.rpm
 ```

-Go to /etc/mongodb-collector and edit the connection strings inside the two .conf files, the publisher's URL and any other value you wish (see configuration page for the meaning of configuration items).
+Go to /etc/mongodb-collector and edit the connection strings (and if needed login and password) inside the two .conf files,
+the publisher's URL and any other value you wish (see configuration page for the meaning of configuration items).

 Then you can enable the collector and the publisher:
 ```